267: Sourdough Breadsticks

 I was making lasagna, and I looked up a recipe for Sourdough Breadsticks to go with it.
 I think this was the only recipe I found that was for sourdough breadsticks, and not an explanation of how to adapt sourdough bread to bake it as breadsticks.
 [As a side note, this recipe also has instructions on how to make these into Pizza Breadsticks!]
 I only had enough sourdough starter for half a recipe, which was great because we really don’t need to eat that much bread, anyway.

 I mixed the dough in the stand mixer.
 It wasn’t coming together at first but I was pretty sure it didn’t need extra water, so I used my hands to incorporate all of the ingredients into a ball of dough.
 I put it back in the stand mixer and let it knead it until it seemed stretchy and elastic.
 I put it in a bowl, covered it, and let it rise until doubled.
 I patted the dough out, cut it into 6 pieces (and weighed them so I could make sure they were all the same weight), and stretched/rolled out the dough until each bread stick was about 8 inches long.
+(This is different from the current recipe.)
 I put them on a baking sheet, covered them with plastic wrap, and let them sit on the stove since it was warm from the oven being on.

 I let these rise extra long since I was waiting to bake them with dinner.
 They probably rose for about an hour and a half.
 I brushed them with olive oil, sprinkled garlic salt on them, and baked them for a total of 14 minutes.
 They were still pale on top but I thought they probably looked done enough.